 For the mapping tool will go ahead and use Geneious, which is a built-in mapper in the Geneious Prime genius tool kit.
 We’ll just leave that as a default.
 The sensitivity is chosen, or rather the recommended sensitivity is chosen by Geneious.
 In this case, it’s Medium-Low, which is fairly fast mapping.
 There are other levels of sensitivity, but we’ll just leave it at the default for this run.
 You do you want to check this option to find structural variants and small indels.
 That’s not a default value, but I want to put that in there so we can find some structural variants in case they exist.

 On the trimming part, I believe this is more targeted towards Sanger Sequencing.
-And also we have already filtered in from the reads so there’s reason to try doing it again.
+Also, we have already filtered in from the reads so there’s reason to try doing it again.
 So we just leave that as do not trim.
 Then we can save the unused or unmapped reads.
 That could be quite useful in bacterial sequencing because some of the unmapped reads may very well be things like bacteriophage or phages that are inserted into the bacterial genome.
 I’ll have a whole other video of what to do with the unmapped reads.
 We can also save the contigs that come out of this and save the consensus sequence, which is the default again.
 So we’ll go ahead and run this and this takes probably 5 to 10 minutes roughly, and we’ll just come back when the when the mapping is done.

 The sequence alignment function is finished and it’s generated a couple of additional files already.
 We can see there’s two files here that include unused or unmapped reads.
 As I mentioned earlier, with bacteria especially, we can use those downstream for some additional analysis, so we just leave those aside for the time being.
 Geneious also generates a file with the circularized chromosomes, single chromosome, for bacteria.
 We will not be using this either right now.
 The file that we’re interested in is the last one here.
 This one shows the actual sequence alignment, and there’s a wealth of data here that will put in a different video.
 Basically it shows the coverage across the entire bacterial genome.
 In this case, it’s very uniform, fairly high coverage, probably 50-100x all the way across.
 It gives information about the revs of cells.
 It gives some annotation information and a lot of other data that we can look at down the road.

-Okay, so the variants function call is done, and we can see the final result of our pipeline here, which is pretty interesting.
+The variants function call is done, and we can see the final result of our pipeline here, which is pretty interesting.
 We have this pretty much the same display as before with the sequence alignments, except that now there’s a polymorphism track that shows up.
 It shows basically the SNPs and small indels all along the reference genome and so they can see that graphically.
 Also down here in the bottom, we have a variants table that we can actually export.
 It shows different SNPs in small indels, their location, and their potential effect on protein configurations, enzyme configurations, that sort of thing.
 We can save away the variance table and view that later.

 That is basically an overview of microbial DNA bioinformatics pipeline.
 We have many, many pipelines and this is just one.
 What we’ll do in future videos is go back and look at some of the individual steps in more detail to show you some of the rationale behind the actual pipeline itself.
 Thanks for watching this episode of Basic Bioinformatics.
-If you found this helpful, hit the like button and we’ll see you in the next video.